-When entering South Africa, either a South Africa visa or any other type of permit such as a valid work permit, study permit or residency permit is required by the Immigrations officer at the border posts such as Cape Town international airport.
+When entering South Africa, either a South Africa visa or any other type of permit such as a valid work visa, study visa or residency permit is required by the Immigrations officer at the border posts such as Cape Town international airport.

-Documents needed when traveling to South Africa you need for any visit or visa
+Documents needed when traveling to South Africa you need for any visit or South Africa visa

 Among the countries which are exempt from South African visas are: